Last Updated: March 20, 2021

 30. The average rate for graphic designers on Upwork is $45 per hour.

-Reading through the list above, it can easily be deduced that freelancing is—much like any other type of work—not for everyone.
-The main setbacks are the uncertainty of payments and work availability, as well as the isolation, which some consider a benefit.
-The freelance statistics show us that freelancing is rapidly becoming the future of the business world.
-They also convince us that freelancing might just be the way to live better and happier lives.
+Reading through the list above, we can easily deduce that freelancing is—much like any other type of work—not for everyone.
+The main setbacks are the uncertainty of payments and work availability, and isolation, which some consider a benefit.
+These freelance statistics show us that freelancing is rapidly becoming the future of the business world.
+They also convince us that freelancing might only be the way to live better and happier lives.